ory/docs/docs/oathkeeper/pipeline/authz.md

 }
 ```

-The `subject` field configures what subject is passed on to the ORY Keto
+The `subject` field configures the subject that passes to the ORY Keto
 endpoint.
 If `subject` is not specified it will default to
 `AuthenticationSession.Subject`.